-Heart & Soul portrays the life of four women from the Brazilian landless workers movement who changed their lives through the relation between their bodies and the land they live in.
+Heart and Soul portrays the life of four women from the Brazilian Landless Workers’ Movement who changed their lives through the relationship between their bodies and the land they live in.

 Women from the Brazilian Landless Worker’s Movement (MST) struggle daily for survival and basic rights.
-The symbiotic and daily relationship with the land allows them to define the type of approach for their latent issues and to seek solutions into nature.
-The demand for dignity, longevity and belonging teaches us the ancestry of the cure by the feminine being that for generations heal the physical and emotional structures of our society.
+The symbiotic and daily relationship with the land allows them to define the type of approach to manage their latent issues and to seek solutions in nature.
+The demand for dignity, longevity and belonging teaches us the ancestry of the cure within the feminine being, that for generations, heal the physical and emotional structures of our society.